 Get insights and how-to's from successful Prosci clients.

-Change management at the Enterprise Level is about building organizational capabilities and competencies to more effectively bring about the 10s or 100s or 1000s of changes being introduced in your organization each year.
-As change management practices are institutionalized and embedded, each change the organization takes on is more successful and the change management discipline itself is improved.
+Enterprise change management is about building organizational capabilities and competencies to more effectively bring about the tens or hundreds or thousands of changes being introduced in your organization each year.
+As change management practices become institutionalized and embedded, each change the organization takes on is more successful, and the change management discipline itself improves.

-Common, consistent, constant application of change management processes and tools
+Consistent application and a common set of change management processes and tools on every project

-Individual competencies at leading change, from the top to the bottom
+Individual competencies at leading change, from the top of the organization to front-line employees

-These characteristics do not simply emerge, but rather they have to be strategically and intentionally fostered through a concerted effort to more broadly deploy change management.
-When these dimensions are in place, change management becomes common place and the norm.
-Applying great change management on an effort becomes the expectation, not the exception.
-Employees, regardless of where they are located in the organization, understand and embrace their roles in bringing about change.
-Effectively changing becomes a differentiator and cultural value of the organization.
+These characteristics do not simply occur.
+They must be strategically and intentionally fostered through an effort to deploy change management broadly.
+When these dimensions exist in an organization, change management becomes the norm.
+It is the expectation, not the exception.
+Employees, regardless of where they're located in the organization, understand and embrace their roles in bringing about successful change.
+And effectively adopting change becomes a differentiator and cultural value of the organization.

-Learning programs and curriculums for change management competencies
+Training programs and curricula for change management competencies

 Common, scalable tools for change management practitioners